-Jan Feldman became Executive Director of LCA in May 2014.
-He has been a member of LCA's Executive Committee where he led the organization's fundraising efforts for most of the last decade.
-Before he joined the LCA Board of Directors, Mr. Feldman held board president positions on several non-profit arts boards, including the People's Music School, Arts Bridge and Mostly Music Chicago.
+Jan Feldman became Executive Director of Lawyers for the Creative Arts in May 2014.
+Before that he had been a Vice President and member of LCA's Executive Committee and led the organization's fundraising efforts for most of the last decade.
+During his pre-LCA career, Mr. Feldman held board president positions on several non-profit arts boards, including the People's Music School, Arts Bridge and Mostly Music Chicago.
 He assisted those organizations in navigating challenging funding periods as well as transitions in their staff leadership.

-Marci Rolnik Walker, Legal Director
+Marci Walker, Director of Education

 Stacy Streur is a practicing attorney who represents software and Cloud service providers in connection with technology procurement contracts.
 She also represents small business owners and artists in connection with copyright and trademark issues and privacy and data security matters.
 Ms. Streur teaches intellectual property law.
 She has an LLM in Intellectual Property and recently earned the Certified Information Privacy Professional credential from the International Association of Privacy Professionals.

 Ms. Streur has published both fiction and non-fiction and her articles have appeared in The Docket: Publication of the Lake County Bar Association, The Chicago Daily Law Bulletin, and the Northwestern Journal of Technology and Intellectual Property.
 She is a frequent speaker on such topics as Cloud contracting practices and data security for small business owners.